 These open text questions can be time-consuming to review, but they often provide the most useful input for improvement.

-Integrating Surveys With Your LRS
+Integrating Surveys With Your LMS

 Alchemer offers a simple yet robust integration via the Tin Can API, so you can harness the power of pre- and post-training surveys in your learning services initiatives.
 The integration takes only a few minutes to complete and can save tens of hours each month in manual data entry.